-A black and white photograph of three men, including Noel Swan, operating a paper processing machine at Kodak Australasia in Abbotsford, which is printing v-mail letters from American soldiers in July 1942 during World War II.
+A black and white photograph of three men, including Noel Swan (at left), operating a paper processing machine at Kodak Australasia in Abbotsford, which is printing v-mail letters from American soldiers in July 1942 during World War II.
 Noel is at back left of a developing bath where a ream of sensitised paper is being run through.

 V-Mail involved the shrinking of letters onto microfilm before being flown to their destination, and then enlarged and printed out at the other end before delivery.
 The light-weight nature of V-Mail letters allowed space to be saved on aircraft for other supplies, and also reduced the travel time for the letters during the war.
 V-Mail began to be used by the United States military, in partnership with Eastman Kodak Company, in 1942.
 Kodak Australasia Pty Ltd became involved in the process when American personnel stationed in Australia began to receive and send mail in this format.